soroushmdn/Dashboard/README.md

-# Dashboard with Sidebar Menue
+# Dashboard with Sidebar Menu
 - Responsive Dashboard Design Using HTML CSS &amp; JavaScript.
 - Contains minimalist loader animation.
 - Developed first for Desktop then for Mobile devices.